dmenne/dmisc2/README.md

 dieter.menne@menne-biomed.de

 Auxillary functions, some from Stack Exchange and r-help postings.
-For some of these functions, better alternatives are meanwhile available.
+Some of the functions have been removed because better alternatives are available.

 * Construct contrasts in Excel files (not tested on travis); quite useful if you want nicely formatted contrast tables, but only tested on Windows.
 * Pair plots splom type with categorical (http://biostatmatt.com/archives/2398).
 Quite nice for a first look.